GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/examples/jobset/README.md

 For both single slice and multi-slice job types, you can use the `ARGS` field to adjust training regimen parameters, including training steps, batch size, ICI  settings, DCN  parallelization settings, and parameters governing the model architecture.

-We've included example settings for a pretraining task for a ~6.5 billion parameter model on TPU v4-16 pods.
-These settings have undergone thorough testing to ensure high model flops utilization (MFU).
+We've included example settings for a pretraining task for a ~8 billion parameter model on TPU v5e-16 pods.
 We also encourage you to experiment with your own settings.

-The example settings for a single slice training job are found in the `parameters.env.single_slice_6B` file, while the example settings for a multi-slice training job are provided in the `parameters.env.multi_slice_6B` file.
+The example settings for a single slice training job are found in the `parameters.env.single_slice_8B` file, while the example settings for a multi-slice training job are provided in the `parameters.env.multi_slice_8B` file.

 > [!WARNING]
 > If you use the templates, do not forget to update them with the settings matching your environment.